vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit7.md

 * STIG Viewer 2.17
 * A vSphere 7.x environment.
 7.0 U3l was used in these examples.
 * An account with sufficient privileges to view SSO configuration in vCenter.
+* Example distributed switches, VMs, and a content library were created in the testbed to produce audit results for those objects.

 ### Install the custom VMware transport for InSpec
 To extend the functionality of the VMware transport that ships with InSpec we have created a custom one that also incorporates the `VMware.Vsphere.SsoAdmin` module to extend automation coverage to the vCenter SSO STIG controls.